Le Lussex railway station

 Le Lussex railway station (Halte de Le Lussex) was a railway station in the municipality of Jouxtens-Mézery, in the Swiss canton of Vaud.
 It was located on the Lausanne–Bercher line of the Chemin de fer Lausanne-Échallens-Bercher (LEB).

-The stop was eliminated with the 13 December 2020 timetable change in order to improve timekeeping over the line, and demolished in July 2025.
-The closure is unpopular with the local community, as the next stop north at is in different fare zone and has higher ticket prices for the commute to Lausanne.
+The stop opened in 1964, and was eliminated with the 13 December 2020 timetable change in order to improve timekeeping over the line.
+The closure was unpopular with the local community, as the next stop north at is in a different fare zone and has higher ticket prices for the commute to Lausanne.

+As of October 2025, work is underway to construct a railway bridge and a grade-separated road that will eliminate the level crossing to the north of the Lussex station site.
+This work has resulted in the demolition of the closed station, but the railway company has stated that the work is designed to be compatible with its reconstruction.